aspic/go-challonge/README.md

 ### Tournaments

-Retrieve a tournament, including all matches and signed up players:
+Retrieve a tournament, including all matches and participating players:

     t, err := client.GetTournament("tournament-name")